ahmadmuhammad321/employee_management_backend/README.md

-You need to add these Headers while sending api requests declared in .env file
+You need to add these Headers while sending api requests declared in .env file Queries to test are found in queries.txt file

 Authorization {Admin_API_KEY or Employee_API_KEY}
 user-id {user-id of an employee}